-The following post from the Independent Sector gives us all the current news and developments of the 113th Congress, as well as an excellent toolkit to use in contacting your federal representatives encouraging the passage of this bill.
+The following post from the Independent Sector gives us all the current news on the IRA Charitable Rollover Deduction and developments of the 113th Congress, as well as an excellent toolkit to use in contacting your federal representatives encouraging the passage of this bill.

 UPDATE: Congress restores giving incentives for 2014 tax year

 The Senate signed off on legislation (H.R.
 5771) on December 16, 2014 to reinstate retroactively dozens of expired tax provisions, including the IRA charitable rollover and the enhanced deductions for donating land conservation easements and food inventory.
 While taxpayers will be able to employ these provisions in the upcoming filing season for the 2014 tax year, the package will expire again in roughly two-weeks’ time, on January 1, 2015.
 The House passed the measure on December 3 and the president signed it into law on December 19.

 During the current post-elections session of the 113th Congress, lawmakers are expected to address the package of nearly 55 expired tax provisions known as extenders, among which are three critical charitable giving incentives (see more below).
 For these provisions to be available to individuals and businesses in the tax filing season that begins in January 2015, the House and Senate will need to reconcile their differing approaches on the issue before the end of 2014, deciding whether to renew all extenders temporarily and/or make permanent only certain provisions.
 At the start of the lame duck session, Independent Sector, along with 1,031 organizations from across the charitable and philanthropic sector, sent a letter to all 535 Members of Congress, advocating for the permanent enactment of the charitable provisions in the America Gives More Act (H.R.
 4719) in any year-end deal.
 On December 2,